pretix/pretix-docs/docs/guides/meta/index.md

 # Contributing to the docs

 This section of the documentation explains how the documentation itself works, how we wrote it, and how to contribute to it.
-But that does not cover all relevant aspects.
+If you want to contribute to the pretix documentation, then you should read this article and the following articles:

-You can find information on how to set up your development environment under [Development environment](development-environment.md).
+ - You can find information on how to set up your development environment under [Development environment](development-environment.md).

-You can find information on how to contribute an article under [Adding a guide](adding-a-guide.md).
+ - You can find information on how to contribute an article to the pretix docs under [Adding a guide](adding-a-guide.md).

-You can find information on terminology, orthography, and punctuation under [Language](language.md).
+ - You can find information on terminology, orthography, and punctuation under [Language](language.md).

-You can find information on how to format your text using Markdown, MkDocs, and our customizations under [Formatting](formatting.md).
+ - You can find information on how to format your text using Markdown, MkDocs, and our customizations under [Formatting](formatting.md).

-You can find information on how to add a guide to the pretix docs under [Adding a guide](adding-a-guide.md).

-This article contains general information on how to contribute to the documentation, and what to avoid in the process.
+This article contains general information on how to contribute to the documentation and what to avoid in the process.

 ## Prerequisites